emaloney/MBDataEnvironment/README.md

 This expression yields the value "`lobster`".

-The Mockingbird Data Environment ships with nearly 200 functions built in, and you can add more through `MBModule`s or by implementing them yourself.
+The Mockingbird Data Environment ships with nearly 200 functions built in, and more can be added through `MBModule`s or by implementing them yourself.

-The list of included functions can be seen in [the `MBDataEnvironmentModule.xml` file](https://rawgit.com/emaloney/MBDataEnvironment/blob/master/Resources/MBDataEnvironmentModule.xml); they are declared using the `<Function ... />` tag.
+The list of included functions can be seen in [the `MBDataEnvironmentModule.xml` file](https://rawgit.com/emaloney/MBDataEnvironment/blob/master/Resources/MBDataEnvironmentModule.xml); they are declared using the `<Function>` tag.

 The functions themselves are documented within their implementing classes: